-PROVINCIAL EXAMS
+PROVINCIAL ASSESSMENT EXAMS

-All students on the 2018 Graduation Program must write a Numeracy Assessment Exam and a Literacy Assessment Exam.
-2018/19 Grade 12 students will write a English 12 or Communications 12 Provincial Exam rather than the Literacy Assessment Exam.
+All students on the 2018 Graduation Program must write a Numeracy Assessment Exam and a Literacy Assessment Exam in their grade 10 year and another Literacy Assessment Exam in their Grade 12 year (commencing 2020-2021).
 There are up to three opportunities to write each assessment exam.
 The highest mark achieved will be recorded on the student's final transcript in grade 12.
-Multiple opportunities are not provided for Provincial Exams.